project-tsurugi/tsurugi_fdw/README.md

 ### Requirements

-Since tsurugi_fdw accesses the Tsurugi database via IPC, the PostgreSQL installing this extension must be located on the same host as Tsurugi.
+Since tsurugi_fdw accesses the Tsurugi database via IPC endpoint, the PostgreSQL installing this extension must be located on the same host as Tsurugi.

 * C++ Compiler `>= C++17`
 * Source code of PostgreSQL 12/13/14/15 `>=12.22`, `>=13.18`, `>=14.18`, `>=15.13`